 Securing work visas, adjusting immigration status, and dealing with other immigration matters can be confusing.
 Unfortunately, some businesses try to make money through immigration fraud.
 They exploit those seeking immigration law services.

-Some unauthorized practitioners genuinely mean well but many of them intend to rip off unsuspecting clients.
-Not only can such fraudulent services delay an application or cost petitioners unnecessary fees, but in some cases can lead to removal proceedings or other adverse actions.
+Although most immigration law practitioners mean well, some take advantage of unsuspecting clients.
+Such fraudulent services can delay an application or cost petitioners unnecessary fees.
+Sometimes, it can lead to removal proceedings, deportation, or adverse immigration consequences.

 Common Types of Immigration Fraud

 Immigration fraud includes selling immigration forms the U.S. government provides for free.
 Or legal services offered by people unauthorized to practice law.
 Sometimes these scams promise extra fast immigration services.
 We discuss other common types of immigration fraud below.

 One of the most common forms of immigration fraud is marriage fraud.
 This is when a foreign national marries a U.S. Citizen or a lawful permanent resident to gain immigration benefits.
 A U.S. citizen or a lawful permanent resident may sometimes take part in this scam.
 But they can also be an unsuspecting victim.

 The DHS, USCIS, and U.S. Immigration and Customs Enforcement (ICE) take marriage fraud seriously.
 And if caught, the alien or nonimmigrant (temporary visitor) may be deported.
 The parties may face charges if the marriage was entered fraudulently, and both are aware of it.